EasyApache 4 and the ea-php-cli Package

 /usr/bin/lsphp <options> filename.php

-The system uses the user’s configured PHP path to determine which PHP version it calls.
+The system will use the user’s configured PHP path to determine which PHP version it calls.

 The ea-php-cli cache symlink